Xcash-Labs/xcashlabs-docs/docs/en/interacting/dpops/vote-and-staking.md

 # Vote & Staking

 !!! warning ""
-    Currently you can vote from the CLI wallet, Android wallet, and GUI wallet.
+    Currently you can vote from the CLI wallet or GUI wallet.

 ## Find Your Delegate